Full-Form of CPA (Certified Public Accountant)

 - He or she must have completed a total of one hundred and fifty semester hours of education.
 An aspirant can complete the required semester hours by earning a masters’ degree, or enrolling in a five-year program, or undergoing a graduate-level course along with an ongoing undergraduate course, double major, or etc.

 - Some employers these days seek to hire candidates who are a CPA as well as an MBA degree holder.
-Aspirants can pursue an MBA degree and fit the expectations of the employers as well as complete the mandatory 150 semester hours at the same time.
+Aspirants can pursue an MBA degree and fit the employers’ expectations as well as complete the mandatory 150 semester hours at the same time.

-- An aspirant will also have to pursue and qualify Uniform CPA Exam which is organized by AICPA.
+- An aspirant will also have to pursue and qualify for the Uniform CPA Exam, which is organized by AICPA.

 - An aspirant will also need to apply and obtain licensure to become a Certified Public Accountant.

-- A Certified Public Accountant after obtaining the licensure from the country’s Board of Accountancy shall be required to continue their further education by actively participating in development opportunities so that they remain updated with the ever-changing requirements of the industry.
+- After obtaining licensure from the country’s Board of Accountancy, a Certified Public Accountant shall be required to continue their further education by actively participating in development opportunities so that they remain updated with the ever-changing requirements of the industry.